jduchateau/GRAPE/docs/start.md

 focusing on the integration of data about People and Movies.

 Our objective is to map these data sources into a unified Turtle output.
-Below, you'll find a preview of the data files we'll be working with, along with the target Turtle output we aim to generate.
+Below, you will find a preview of the data files we will be working with, along with the target Turtle output we aim to generate.
 Store them on your disk in a directory to follow along.